 The Celiac Disease Foundation Prize for Excellence in Celiac Disease Research recognizes investigators whose research is judged to have made a significant contribution to the field of celiac disease research.
-The Prize is awarded annually in the amount of $25,000 USD and is presented at the Annual Research Symposium sponsored by the Celiac Disease Foundation.
+The Prize is awarded annually in the amount of $25,000 USD and is presented at a DDW reception sponsored by the Celiac Disease Foundation.

-The Prize Laureate must be an individual whose research has made a significant contribution to the field of celiac disease and must be living at the time of award and able to present their research at the Celiac Disease Foundation Annual Research Symposium.
+The Prize Laureate must be an individual whose research has made a significant contribution to the field of celiac disease and must be living at the time of award and able to accept the award at the DDW reception sponsored by the Celiac Disease Foundation.
 The Prize is awarded solely on the significance of clinical, translational, or transformative research and its impact on celiac disease patients, and is awarded based on actual research contributions, and not for the establishment or development of a research institution or research infrastructure.

 To avoid the appearance of conflict of interest, employees of for-profit pharmaceutical or biotechnology companies will not be eligible.
 Prior Prize Laureates are not eligible for nomination, but prior nominees who were not selected in previous award cycles may be nominated in subsequent award cycles with no limit.
 Previous recipients of the Warren Prize for Excellence in Celiac Disease Research or the Maki Celiac Disease Tampere Prize are not eligible for nomination.
 English is the official language for the Prize administration, including the nomination process, deliberations, and associated materials as described herein.